tos-kamiya/inc_with/README.md

 # inc_with

-run command with adding parameters incrementally.
+Run command with giving parameters incrementally.

-Run a command once as command-line arguments.
+Make an interactive session of the given command line.
-Give parameters of the command interactively, incrementally in a session.
+In the session, you can give parameters to the command line in an incremental way, that is, every time you type a character, the command line executed repeatedly.
-To quit the session, type [ESC].
+To quit the session, type `[ESC]`.

-usage: inc_with COMMAND
+Usage: inc_with COMMAND

 ## License